 If e0 is a key event, (ke-h cw0 e0) is evaluated and yields cw1.
 The handler must be applied to the event itself because, in general, programs are going to react to each key differently.

 If e0 is a mouse event, big-bang runs (me-h cw0 e0 ...) to get cw1.
-The call is schematic because a mouse event e0 is really associated with several pieces of data—
+The call is a sketch because a mouse event e0 is really associated with several pieces of data—

 its nature and its coordinates— and we just wish to indicate that much.